gort2014/getting_cleaning_data_project/codebook.md

 # Codebook for Getting and Cleaning Data Class Project

 ## Section One: Quick Summary
-This codebook is for the tidy dataset created and uploaded according to the directions for this assignment.
-The raw data for the tidy dataset is from the UC Irvine Machine Learning Repository collection titled "Human Activity Recognition Using Smartphones Data Set".
+This codebook describes the process of creating the tidy dataset created and uploaded according to the directions for this assignment.
+It describes the source data and provides information on modifying the raw data to create the derived dataset in Tidy Data format, with a focus on the R script used to conduct the modifications.
+It also includes a description of the intution of the variables and a data dictionary of the final, modified output.
+The original raw data is from the UC Irvine Machine Learning Repository collection titled "Human Activity Recognition Using Smartphones Data Set".
 For more information on the raw dataset see link [here] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-This codebook provides information on modifying the Raw Data to create the derived dataset in Tidy Data format.
-It also includes a description of the intution of the variables and a data dictionary.

 ## Section Two: Modifying the Raw Data to Create the Tidy Data